ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 In the materials, you also find a POSTMAN collection (alongside the environment definitions).
 You may have to change the env file in order to have it working for your environment.

-In order to perform all the scenarios below, we are going to use the same API that will be versionned, each version will have a different security scheme, and a different path /fakemagento/v<n>, for example, /fakemagento/v1.
+In order to perform all the scenarios below, we are going to use the same API that will be versioned, each version will have a different security scheme and a different path /fakemagento/v<n>, for example, /fakemagento/v1.

 | Version | Security scheme                            | Referred as     |
 |---------|--------------------------------------------|-----------------|